termoshtt/articles/README.md

 ## Features
 + consists of WebApp(HTML+JavaScript) and CGI server
 + Searching and Tagging articles
-+ serve sources for complement of BibTeX key in vim(unite.vim)/emacs(helm)
++ sources for complement of BibTeX key in vim(unite.vim) or emacs(helm) are served
-+ works on iPad, since static HTML is generated
++ works on iPad (GoodReader)
 + get BibTeX informations from PDF automatically

 This application is an article manager composed of WebApp(HTML+JavaScript) and CGI server.
-This generate a HTML containing the information of articles from a BibTeX file, and an articles searching function is implemented by JavaScript.
+This generate a static HTML file from BibTeX file, and some support features (searching and tagging articles) are implemented by JavaScript.
-The WebApp can be used alone,
-but a tagging feature is available if you use CGI server simultaneously.
+This WebApp can also be used alone, however, the tagging feature (add new tags and delete tags) is unavailable without CGI server.
-After you add tags to your articles, since these tagging information are also saved into HTML file, you can use tag-search feature in WebApp alone.
+Once you add tags to your articles on WebApp, these tagging information are saved into HTML file;
+you can use the tag-search feature in WebApp alone.
 Using this project,
-You can view the information of articles saved in BibTeX file by your favor web browser.
+You can browse your articles managed by BibTeX in your favor web browser.
-Since a static HTML is generated, it can be used on iPad or other tablet PCs same as on the PC.
-In addition,
-a source for complement of BibTeX key in vim(unite.vim)/emacs(helm) is served.
+If you are using GoodReader, which is one of the most cool iPad App, you can send the static HTML into GoodReader and use the WebApp in GoodReader.
+In addition, when you are writing an article or a paper in your favorite editor, which must be vim or emacs, you can complement a BibTeX key from this project.
-If you do not use BibTeX now,
-you can get BibTeX informations from PDFs automatically.
+If you are not using BibTeX now, you can get BibTeX informations from PDFs automatically.

 In this version this application is developed on Fedora17 and Mac OS X 10.8.